scheinerman/WordleSolver.jl/README.md

 ```
 julia> wordle_solver()

-I guess the word is IZOTE
+I guess the word is BEETS
 Enter the result --> 0,0,0,0,0

+I guess the word is GLYPH
+Enter the result --> 0,0,0,0,0

-I guess the word is GRUSS
+I guess the word is NARCO
-Enter the result --> 0,1,0,0,0
+Enter the result --> 0,2,2,0,0

-I guess the word is MAHAR
+I guess the word is MARIA
-Enter the result --> 1,2,0,1,1
+Enter the result --> 1,2,2,0,2

 I guess the word is KARMA
 Enter the result --> 2,2,2,2,2

-Success in 4 guesses!!
+Success in 5 guesses!!
 ```

 ### When the computer fails